zowe/sample-node-api/README.md

 ### 3) Manage lifecycle of service with core zowe components

-Use property `EXTERNAL_COMPONENT` located in file `$INSTANCE_DIR/instance.env`
+Use property `EXTERNAL_COMPONENTS` located in file `$INSTANCE_DIR/instance.env`
-Append it with your service lifecycle scripts.
+Append it (comma separated) with the directory containing your service lifecycle scripts.

 In our sample it is:
 ```